p2pcoinspro/p2p-master/p2p_17mn_install_How_to.md

 bash p2p_17mn_install_How_to.sh
 ```
 Wait until the script end.
+You will need putty to make the final steps because i dod not find a way to copy the text from the digitalocean console.
 At the end of the script you will receive informations about how to monitor, start, stop and restart the cold wallets.
 You can see the same info anytime with the command : ```cat p2p.commands```
 Use the command :```cat masternode.conf```